watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Additional managers that can be added to the SRv6 Native SFC Controller MAY include:

-* Metric Manager (L3/L4/L7): collect metrics to evaluate SRv6 Policy some collection methods described in {{!RFC9232}}. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.
 * Service Function Manager: handles the deployment of network functions to SRv6 Service Function Nodes.
 * Virtualized Infrastructure Manager: managing aspects like memory usage on the hypervisor that provides network functions and monitors the available resources.
+* Metric Manager: collect metrics to evaluate SRv6 Policy some collection methods described in {{!RFC9232}}. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.

 The metrics collected by these other managers can be used as inputs for managers described in this document.
-Details regarding each specific manager are outside the scope of this document.
+Details on each specific manager are outside the scope of this document.

 # Security Considerations
 In this architecture, network functions are globally accessible via IPv6, since the network functions are SRv6 service segments.
 If a network function has a security vulnerability, this node or other devices on the IPv6 network could be attacked.
+Therefore, by default, the information of each service segment MUST NOT be leaked to outside of domain, network operators MUST use filtering to drop packets from unauthorized sources to service segments.

 The security requirements and mechanisms described in {{!RFC8402}}, {{!RFC8754}}, and {{!RFC8986}} are also applicable to this document.